← All articles

 Your brain learns a new pattern.
 Attention leads to progress.
 Progress leads to freedom.
 That feels better than mindless scrolling, eventually.

-Coming Soon: Turn Your Notes Into Questions
+Your Notes Become the Questions

 Think about what that means.
 Your study materials become the input.
 ScrollScholar generates the drill.
 Your earned-back screen time becomes the reward.

 You're not just avoiding distraction.
 You're actively building knowledge while your brain retrains itself to focus.
+And if you'd rather practice a language than study notes, language mode lets you earn screen time through vocabulary and translation exercises instead.

 The Real Question